Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 Emphasize legal expertise in theft defense, as the penalties for a conviction are harsh.

-FAQs on Michigan Criminal Charges for Theft
+FAQs on Michigan First-Time Offender Theft Charges

 Can someone accuse you of stealing without proof?